AIXBT Docs

 Time-based queries

-• Use detectedAfter/detectedBefore to find signals by when they were first spotted
+• Use detectedAfter/detectedBefore to find intel by when it was first spotted

-• Use reinforcedAfter/reinforcedBefore to find signals actively discussed in a period
+• Use reinforcedAfter/reinforcedBefore to find intel actively discussed in a period

 • Use the momentum endpoint with start/end for how attention evolved over time

-These can be combined: "signals detected in the last month that are still being reinforced today" uses both date filter types.
+These can be combined: "intel detected in the last month that is still being reinforced today" uses both date filter types.

 Interpreting Patterns

-High momentum, few signals -- Talked about but sparse events.
+High momentum, sparse intel -- Talked about but few verifiable events.
 Could be hype, speculation, or early-stage buzz before developments are announced.
 Treat with caution.

-High momentum, single cluster -- One community is excited, but it hasn't spread.
+High momentum, single cluster -- Attention remains concentrated in one community cluster.
 Could be organic early discovery or coordinated promotion.

-Momentum declining, signals still active -- The news is real but attention is fading.
+Momentum declining, intel still active -- The news is real but attention is fading.
 The story may be priced in or losing novelty.

-Old signal, recent reinforcement -- An event from days or weeks ago is still being discussed.
+Old intel, recent reinforcement -- An event from days or weeks ago is still being discussed.
 Often means the implications are still unfolding.

-No signals, but project is tracked -- Activity exists but hasn't produced verifiable events.
+No intel, but project is tracked -- Chatter exists but hasn't produced verifiable events.
 Common for meme tokens and speculation-driven projects.

 Cluster progression in activity log -- Track which cluster reported first and how it spread.
-Early clusters often have better signal quality for that domain.
+Early clusters often have better intel quality for that domain.

 Cross-Referencing with External Data